Rachel Wood (geologist): Life

 Her research covers the Ediacaran–Cambrian transition, the origin of biomineralisation, the evolution of reef systems, and carbonate production through time.

-She is the author of Reef Evolution published by Oxford University Press (1999).
+She is the author of Reef Evolution, published by Oxford University Press in 1999.
+Wood has researched Ediacaran fossils in Siberia and Namibia.

-She is an associate editor of the journal Science Advances.
-In 2020, she was awarded the Lyell Medal of Geological Society of London, while in 2022 she was elected a Fellow of the Royal Society.
+Wood is an associate editor of the journal Science Advances.
+Wood was awarded the Johannes Walther Medal of the International Association of Sedimentologists in 2018.
+In 2020, she was awarded the Lyell Medal of Geological Society of London, and in 2022 she was elected a Fellow of the Royal Society.
+She also became a Corresponding Member of the Göttingen Academy of Sciences and Humanities in 2022, and is Honorary Consul to Namibia in Scotland.